Tapish0305/PCB-defect/README.md

 1. num_workers = 6
 2. batch_size = 1
 3. custom  collate_fn function
 A pretrained Faster R-CNN model (FasterRCNN_ResNet50_FPN_Weights.DEFAULT) was used.
-The final ROI head  layer was replaced with a custom layer:
+The final ROI head  layer was replaced with a custom layer.

 # Training and Optimization
 The model was trained using Adam optimizer , a learning rate scheduler , and ODNN loss computation .
 The following hyperparameters were used: